pi-hole/pi-hole/README.md

 ### [Faster-than-light Engine](https://github.com/pi-hole/ftl)

-[FTLDNS](https://github.com/pi-hole/ftl) is a lightweight, purpose-built daemon used to provide statistics needed for the Web Interface, and its API can be easily integrated into your own projects.
+[FTLDNS](https://github.com/pi-hole/ftl) is a lightweight, purpose-built daemon used to provide statistics needed for the Web Interface, and its API can be easily integrated into your projects.
 As the name implies, FTLDNS does this all *very quickly*!

 Some of the statistics you can integrate include:

 - Total number of domains being blocked
 - Total number of DNS queries today
-- Total number of ads blocked today
+- The total number of ads blocked today
 - Percentage of ads blocked
 - Unique domains
 - Queries forwarded (to your chosen upstream DNS server)